While working on my book about habits, Better Than Before, this was the most important thing I learned:

-In my habits book, I explore the many strategies that people can use to change their habits.
+In Better Than Before, I explore the many strategies that people can use to change their habits.
 One is the Strategy of Distinctions, in which I outline different categories of people.
 Often, getting a glimpse of some aspect of yourself that you've never before recognized, or just having a word for it, is surprisingly helpful.

 Are you an under-buyer or an over-buyer?
 I’m an under-buyer.

 Are you an abstainer or a moderator?
 I’m an abstainer, 100%.
 This was a HUGE revelation for me.

 Are you a finisher or an opener?
 I’m a finisher.

 Are you more drawn to simplicity or to abundance?
 I’m more drawn to simplicity.

 Are you a Tigger or an Eeyore?
 I’m a bit of both, but writing about happiness has definitely brought out my Tigger qualities.
 (I write a lot about the conflict between these two categories in Happier at Home.)